feederco/really-simple-db-backup/README.md

 ### Different MySQL data directory

 The default directory for MySQL is normally `/var/lib/mysql`.
-If you have mounted a volume for your data and set different [`datadir`](https://dev.mysql.com/doc/refman/8.0/en/data-directory.html) you can pass in the following option: `-mysql-data-path=/mnt/my_mysql_volume/mysql` or set the `"mysql_data_path"` config property in the JSON config.
+If you have mounted a volume for your data and set different [`datadir`](https://dev.mysql.com/doc/refman/8.0/en/data-directory.html) you can pass in the following option: `-mysql-data-path=/mnt/my_mysql_volume/mysql` or set the `"mysql.data_path"` config property in the JSON config.

 ### Persistent storage directory